Changes to visiting arrangements and a number of services are in place. For more details visit our Coronavirus page

 Staff training and job descriptions

-Safeguarding Children training is mandatory and is available internally and through Herefordshire Safeguarding Children Board.
+Safeguarding Children training is mandatory and is available internally and through the Safeguarding Children and Young People in Herefordshire Partnership.
 Staff receive level 1, 2 or 3 training with a minimum refresher of every three years dependent on their role.
 The trust reports training level compliance.

 The Trust has named individuals with clear roles and responsibilities for safeguarding children.
 They are clear about their role and receive relevant support, and training, to undertake their roles, which includes close contact with other social and health care organisations.